Peer Connections program

-The Peer Connections program pairs new School of Science staff with mentors who will help them navigate job responsibilities, MIT policies and procedures, and Institute organization and culture.
-The program provides opportunities for both mentors and new employees to expand their skill sets, increase their confidence, and make connections with School of Science community members outside of their home department, lab, or center.
-If you would like to find or become a mentor, please contact Heather Williams, Assistant Dean, School of Science.
+The Peer Connections provides opportunities for new employees to MIT School of Science and current employees to expand their skill sets, increase their confidence, and make connections with School of Science community members outside of their home departments, labs, or centers.

-- After an introductory in-person meeting, advising will be conducted in person or electronically as needed by the advisee.
-The School provides a small allocation of funds for lunches.
+After an introductory in-person meeting, advising will be conducted in person or electronically as needed by the advisee.
+The Peer Connections program is intended to continue for three consecutive semesters, but can be renewed at the end of the term if both participants agree.
+In addition, the Peer Connection program provides a small allocation of funds for lunches.

 - Ensures confidentiality of the relationship

 - Answers advisee questions in a timely fashion

 - Helps advisee locate and answer questions about job responsibilities and MIT policies and procedures

 - Helps advisee learn to navigate the Institute geographically, organizationally, or culturally